USS Thetis (1881): Revenue Cutter Service

 Thetis never again served the Navy.
 In the spring of 1899, she was transferred temporarily to the United States Revenue Cutter Service for special duty transporting Siberian reindeer to Alaska.
 This project was instituted through the cooperation of the Revenue Cutter Service and the United States Department of the Interior in an attempt to help Alaskan Natives to learn to herd the animals for food rather than to rely upon hunting for food.
 Between June and October 1899, she transported 81 reindeer from Siberia to Alaska.
 In October 1899, she was returned to the Navy briefly but was soon transferred back to the Revenue Cutter Service permanently.

 As a commissioned revenue cutter in the Revenue Cutter Service, she spent the next 16 years cruising Alaskan waters on law-enforcement duties and carrying supplies to the frontier fringes.
 During that time, she was based both at Port Townsend, Washington and San Francisco, California.
 In the spring of 1904, she made a voyage to the Hawaiian Islands to transport illegal Japanese immigrants from Lisianski Island to Honolulu.
 In 1908, she rescued 11 members of the crew of the Japanese sealing schooner Satsuma Maru who had been stranded at Point Manby (59°41′30″N 140°18′15″W) on the south-central coast of Alaska below the Malaspina Glacier since their ship's anchor cable had broken during a gale and she had been driven ashore and wrecked there on 5 November 1907.
 Late in 1909, she returned to Honolulu.
 From then until the end of her career, she alternated duty in the Hawaiian Islands with annual cruises to Alaskan waters.

 The Biological Survey of the United States Department of Agriculture sponsored Thetis on an expedition to the Leeward group of the Hawaiian Islands in 1912–13.

 The USRC Thetis visited the French Frigate Shoals in 1912, 1914, 1915, and 1916.

 On 27 April 1916, Thetis ended her last voyage in United States Government service at San Francisco.
 On 30 April 1916, she was placed out of commission.
 On 3 June 1916, she was sold to W. & S. Job & Co. of New York City.
-Ironically after years of service on the patrol against seal poachers in the Pacific, she was converted into a sealer herself and operated out of Newfoundland for the next 44 years.
-In 1960, her hulk was purposely grounded off St. John's, Newfoundland, and she remained there until she broke up.
+Ironically after years of service on the patrol against seal poachers in the Pacific, she was converted into a sealer herself and operated out of Newfoundland for the next 34 years.
+In 1950(possibly 1936), her hulk was purposely grounded just outside of St. John's, Newfoundland in Freshwater Bay where few remnants remain.